Many people reach for chocolate, drink, splash some cash or go to a party.

 - Shiatsu (a Japanese massage technique) is up 3100%.

-One expert at the London School of Economics described this huge increase in things making us feel better as:
+One expert at the London School of Economics described the huge increase in things like Aromatherapy, Shiatsu, Cosmetic surgeons and Yoga as:

 Just as changes to the Oxford English Dictionary reflect the evolution of language, changes to the classifications in Yellow Pages reflect the evolution of business and are an equally valid tool for social scientists.